onangeko/YumYum/README.md

 - Search for recipes by keyword or ingredient
 - View recipe details, including ingredients and instructions
-- Save favorite recipes for later viewing
+- Save favorite recipes for later viewing WIP
-- Meal planner to plan out meals for the week
+- Meal planner to plan out meals for the week WIP

 ## Technologies Used